IntersectMBO/plutus/CONTRIBUTING.md

 All code changes go through pull requests.
 - Make your PR from the main repository if possible, this is necessary for the Buildkite CI to trust you.
 - PRs exist to be reviewed - design them with a reader in mind!
+    - Include the ticket name in the PR title where possible.
-    - Write a helpful PR description that explains what’s in the PR and why, and draws attention to anything of particular note.
+    - Write a helpful PR description that explains what’s in the PR and why, and draws attention to anything of particular note, references related tickets etc.
     - Consider rebasing your PRs before submitting to structure them into a few logical commits that can be reviewed separately.
 Keep PRs to a single topic.
     - If you find yourself making unrelated changes, pull those commits out into another PR and submit them separately (i.e. do not include them in the original PR)